silexphp/Silex/doc/providers/asset.rst

 Usage
 -----

-The AssetServiceProvider is mostly useful with the Twig provider using the asset(method).
+The AssetServiceProvider is mostly useful with the Twig provider using the ``asset()`` method.
+It takes two arguments.
-This has two string arguments.
 In the case of named packages, the first is the path relative to the base_path specified in the package definition and the second is the package name.
 For unmamed packages, there is only one argument, the path relative to the assets folder:

 .. code-block:: jinja